 By Rick Steves

-> See my tips on roaming with your own phone to Europe
+> See my tips on getting online in Europe

-> See my tips on using European SIM cards
+> See my tips on using a European SIM card

 > See my tips on staying in touch without a mobile device

 Bad-Value Options: Many car-rental companies, mobile-phone companies, and even some hotels offer the option to rent a mobile phone with a European number.
 This is a terrible value, as hidden fees (such as high per-minute charges) can add up.